codepunkt/gulp-coffee-sass-hbs-starter/README.md

 - `browserify` runs using the `coffeeify` and `hbsfy` transforms, compiling `app.coffee` from source with all its dependencies, including handlebars templates, to a `app.js` and `app.js.map` files in dist
 - `uglify` minfies the resulting `app.js` while keeping sourcemaps intact
 - `rev` appends content hashes to the filenames of all image, coffee and sass files in dist folder, deletes the original files and writes a `rev-manifest.json` mapping the original filesnames to those with content hashes
-- `hbs` reads the `rev-manifest.json` and compiles `index.hbs` from source to `index.html` in dist, changing the paths of the used files to the hashed files.
+- `hbs` reads the `rev-manifest.json` and compiles `index.hbs` from source to `index.html` in dist, changing the paths of the used files to the hashed ones.

 ## Configuration
 All paths and plugin settings have been abstracted into a centralized config object in `gulp/config.coffee`.
 Adapt the paths and settings to the structure and needs of your project.